AshkanPoyber/Dr.Shop/README.md

 💢 And Absolutely So Much More

 # Known Issue's
-⚠ It Is Alpha Version , So It Getting So Problems At This Time , I'm Working On Fix!
+⚠ It Is Final Version , Then Its Not Getting So Problems.